-On Hold-Indicates either of the following: - The controller requires a download - You clicked Hold to stop a pending download. - Click in the upper left-hand corner to view a log of download activity in the current session.
+- Click 1 in the upper left-hand corner to view a log of download activity in the current session.
 Copy to Clipboard lets you copy the text to paste it into another application. - To remove an item from the download list, right-click the item, then select Remove selected tasks.